nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Deleting a task : `deleteTask`
 Deletes the specified task from the shown lesson in the application.

-Format: `deleteTask INDEX`
+Format: `deleteTask TASK_INDEX`

-* Deletes the task at the specified `INDEX` of the task list in shown lesson.
+* Deletes the task at the specified `TASK_INDEX` of the task list in shown lesson.
-* The index refers to the index number shown in the displayed student list.
+* The index refers to the index number shown in the displayed task list of the lesson.
 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `show 1` followed by `delete 2` deletes the 2nd task of the 1st lesson in the schedule.
+* `show 1` followed by `delete 2` deletes the 2nd task of the 1st lesson in the schedule list.

 Success Output:
 ```